narioinc/AmebaCloudUpdate/README.md

 * Also chnage your wifi SSID and password
 * Run the code !!!

+ota_cloud_non_block example is slightly different.
+The example shows how to implement the feature without blocking the main sys thread.

 You should see the ameba board download the firmware correctly from the download server.